rxseven/docker-playground/README.md

 cd node_modules
 ```

-All installed dependencies can be found in this directory, which is `/usr/src/app/node_modules`.
+All installed dependencies can be found in this directory, `/usr/src/app/node_modules`.

 **3.** To list all installed dependencies, run this command: